 CALL FOR MANUSCRIPTS

-We seek research and practitioner-oriented pieces (1000-2000 words), as well as personal essays (700-1000 words) and other creative responses related to the theme and geared towards an audience of P–12 and postsecondary English Language Arts educators.
-In addition to submissions that respond to the theme, we also welcome poetry related to the theme.
+We seek research and practitioner-oriented pieces (~1000-2000 words), as well as personal essays (~700-1000 words) and other creative responses related to the theme and geared towards an audience of P–12 and postsecondary English Language Arts educators.
+In addition to submissions that respond to the theme, we also welcome poetry on the topic of teaching.

-We welcome single and co-authored submissions from both veteran and early-career teachers, and we especially invite new writers, pre-service teachers, and graduate students to develop submissions.
-Writers are urged to read past editions available online at <https://digitalcommons.montclair.edu/nj-english-journal/ to review past successful submissions.
+We welcome single and co-authored submissions from both veteran and new teachers, and we especially invite new writers, pre-service teachers, and graduate students to develop submissions.
+Writers are urged to read past issues available at https://digitalcommons.montclair.edu/nj-english-journal/ to review past successful submissions.

-We invite you to respond to the theme of “Course Correction: The Adaptive Nature of English Language Arts” by considering such questions as:
+We invite you to respond to the theme “What’s Working?
+What’s Not?” by considering such questions as:

-Submissions will be accepted until Tuesday, November 3, 2020 via <https://digitalcommons.montclair.edu/nj-english-journal/.
-All submissions will be reviewed through a double-blind process by multiple peer reviewers.
+Submissions will be accepted until Sunday, January 9, 2022, via https://digitalcommons.montclair.edu/nj-english-journal/.
+All submissions will be reviewed through a double-blind process by multiple members of the Editorial Board.
 Submissions should not have been previously published or under review elsewhere.
-Manuscripts should follow current MLA guidelines for citations.
+Manuscripts should follow MLA guidelines for citations.
 All writing should appear in Times New Roman 12 pt. font, and authors’ names and identifying information must be removed from all submissions.
 Send any queries to firstname.lastname@example.org.